mpetersen71/linux-perf-tools/README.md

 ### License
 GNU GPL3 License – see the LICENSE file for details.
+Any supporting libraries are unmodified and Licensed separately (I will try to include the library names/licenses)

 ### Contributing
 This is a personal project, but contributions or suggestions are welcome!
 Feel free to open an issue or submit a pull request.